ESRC Postdoctoral Fellowship

 Coming from a background in education, my research interests have developed to move towards a focus on Education for Sustainable Development (ESD).
 I am interested in how education, both formal and informal can help develop sustainable competencies in individuals.
 I am also interested in ways we can reconnect people to our natural surroundings and the benefits that arise from this, in turn linking this into developing effective education for positive social change.

 I graduated from Plymouth University with a BA in Education Studies with Outdoor Education.
 Having discovered my interested in ESD I went on to complete an MSc in Learning for Sustainability.
-In my research I worked closely with The Centre for Sustainable Futures to assess the effectiveness of their informal learning programmes in developing key competences of ESD in students.
+In my research, I worked closely with The Centre for Sustainable Futures to assess the effectiveness of their informal learning programmes in developing key competencies of ESD in students.